Race combines exercise with fundraising

-The fundraising event for the Buffalo Scholarship Foundation is organized by Buffalo PRIDE (Partners Responsible in Developing Education), the parent support organization of VCS.
+In his “Freedom First Budget” proposal, unveiled last month, Gov. Ron DeSantis recommended more than $4.4 billion to protect Florida’s environment and natural resources, highlighting high-priority conservation efforts and additional wildlife-related tasks in the state’s fiscal year ahead.

-“This 5K event is a fantastic way to combine fitness and exercise with fundraising,” said Tammy Rodriguez, race director this year for Buffalo PRIDE.
-“We were very fortunate to have sponsors who align with that concept.
-Bringing a community together to run this race each year is amazing, and knowing the funds raised will encourage a new generation to exercise the mind as well as the body.”
+The largest environmental portions of the budget proposed more than $660 million toward the continued restoration of the Florida Everglades, while $230 million is targeted for water quality improvements across the peninsula.
+Additional proposed funding will target invasive plant management, red tide research and manatee rescue programs.

-Read this story and many others in Monday's edition of the Daily Sun
+Read this story and many others in Tuesday's edition of the Daily Sun

 Commented